Self-Employed Mortgage | Requirements & Qualifications

 - Financial statements for your business

-- Proof indicating full payments of your HST and/or GST
+- Proof indicating full payment of HST and/or GST

-- Proof of principal ownership in the business
+- Proof of principal and majority ownership in the business

 - Contracts showing previous and potential/expected revenue for the next couple of years

-- Evidence indicating that your down payment was not a gift
+- Evidence indicating that your downpayment was not gifted

-Dividend income for a mortgage is allowed, as well as traditional investment income provided you are able to demonstrate a 2-year stability period as well as show a guarantee of continued income through the mortgage term.
+Dividend income for a mortgage and traditional investment (RRIF, LIF, etc) income are allowed, provided you can demonstrate a 2-year stability period and show a guarantee of continued income through the mortgage term.

-Here are four major requirements that all lenders would typically request:
+Here are four major requirements that all lenders will typically request: